iplonindia/ired-mglasiatwo/README.md

-# ired-mglasiatwo
+# ired-mglasiaone
-For the deployment of ired-mglasiatwo
+for deployment of ired-mglasiaone